yoriiis/tracking-manager/README.md

 ### Simple trackings configuration

-> Trackings configuration must be stores as JSON format.
+> Trackings configuration must be stores as valid JSON format.

 The following example store tracking configuration of a click event into the key `header.burgerMenu_onClick`.